Wadi Khureitun

-Wadi Khureitun (Arabic; also spelled Khareitoun, Khareitun, Haritoun) or Nahal Tekoa (Hebrew) is a wadi in a deep ravine in the Judaean Desert in the West Bank, west of the Dead Sea, rising near the Israeli settlement of Tekoa.
+Wadi Khureitun (Arabic; also spelled Khareitoun, Khareitun, Kharitoun, Haritoun) or Nahal Tekoa (Hebrew) is a wadi in a deep ravine in the Judaean Desert in the West Bank, west of the Dead Sea, rising near the Israeli settlement of Tekoa.

 Name

 The Hebrew name, Nahal Tekoa ("Tekoa Stream"), and the English name used in some Christian contexts, Tekoa Valley, is derived from the ancient Judahite town of Tekoa.

-The Arabic name, Wadi Khureitun, comes from the early Christian hermit, Chariton, who founded his third lavra in this valley, whose ruins are now known in Arabic as Kirbet ('ruins of') Khureitun.
+The Arabic name, Wadi Khureitun, comes from the early Christian hermit, Chariton, who founded his third lavra in this valley, whose ruins are now known in Arabic as Khirbet ('ruins of') Khureitun.
 The monastery, founded in about 345, was known at different times as Souka, the Old Laura, and as the monastery of Chariton, the latter name being preserved in the Arabic name of the wadi.